cambridge-cares/TheWorldAvatar/Agents/IfcOwlConverterAgent/README.md

 docker-compose up -d
 ```

+**STACK DEPLOYMENT**

+If you want to spin up this agent as part of a stack, do the following:
+- Build the image via `docker compose build`.
+Do not start the container.
+- Copy the `json` file from the `stack-manager-input-config` folder into the `inputs/config/services` folder of the stack manager, adjusting the absolute path of the bind mount as required.
+- Start the stack manager as usual.
+This should start the container.

 #### 2.3 Running the Agent
 ##### 2.3.1 Precursor
 Place your IFC file(s) into the `<root>/data/` directory.
 This is directly linked to the relevant directory in a Docker container.
 The agent is able to convert multiple IFC files at once.